chakra-ui/zag/packages/anatomy-icons/README.md

 }
 ```

-Lastly, to save time, you can replace the colors in your svg code with the dynamic relationships with this script:
+Lastly, to save time, you can replace the colors in your svg code with the dynamic relationships using this script:

 ```js
 function replaceColors(code) {